jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 * emphasize active learning within computer science
 * provide preparation for being technical peer mentors

-Since I'm not copying their program exactly, we may not get to everything on this list, but I certainly hope to.
+Since I'm not copying their program exactly, we may not get to everything on this list, but I'd certainly like to.
 My hope for this curriculum change is to make it more useful for students who already have teaching experience, which there should be a few of in this class.

 This is very much an experiment!
 I'll be asking for your feedback to determine if the class was useful for you depending on the amount of prior teaching experience you've had.
 I hope that you'll give your feedback, as I'll take this into consideration for future classes.

-### Description
+### Official Description

 Participation as a Teaching Assistant or Associate-In in a designated engineering course.
 Methods of leading discussion groups or lab sections, writing and grading quizzes, use of lab equipment, and grading lab reports.